dmbarbour/wikilon/docs/ApplicationModel.md

 ## Futures and Promises

 Awelon can easily evaluate in context of undefined words.
 A convenient idea is to treat undefined words as having a 'future' definition, to be fulfilled by human or software agents.
-Evaluation may usefully proceed in context of futures, enabling many observations that do not depend on the definition of the given future.
+Evaluation then usefully proceeds in context of multiple futures, enabling intermediate observations that do not depend on the definition of the future.

-Unlike command pattern, applications leveraging futures and promises can be *monotonic*.
-That is, we never need to destructively update a 'head' definition.
-We might allow a mixed mode, e.g. by including an auxiliary word for "is this future defined yet", but this could still be mostly monotonic - updating once from 'false' to 'true'.
-Monotonicity is a significant benefit for many use cases, for example it greatly simplifies reasoning about security and non-repudiation.
+Unlike command pattern, futures and promises can be *monotonic*.
+That is, we never need to destructively update the dictionary, or monotonically increment an auxiliary `future.fulfilled` boolean from `false` to `true`.
+Monotonicity is a very useful feature for many use cases.
+For example, it greatly simplifies reasoning about security and non-repudiation.

-Futures and promises are useful in many cases where command pattern is useful, and enable most of the benefits of mutability without actually requiring mutability.
-Futures should probably be favored over command pattern whenever they're a reasonable fit.
+While I haven't hammered out the details for futures and promises, I think they should be favored in cases where their use will not significantly harm performance.
+A nice property of futures is that they can be *frozen* at some point after being fulfilled, which may permit optimizations and compactions.

 ## Dictionary Objects